TestOrg-TestOrg12/Testdotnetwithjs/README.md

 # TSEasyStockManagment
-Asp.Net Core MVC - Product Stock Management
+Asp.Net Core MVC - Product Stock Management  Test

 TSEasyStockManagement is ASP.NET Core (3.1), C#, EF code first web applications that help you to manage your all stock item.Test